 Tending Hope in Tragic Soil

 Recently, I finished reading a book written in 1953 by the American psychotherapist Rollo May; Man’s Search for Himself.
 He writes about the pervasive isolation, fears and unanswered questions of life that plagued those who found their way to him for therapeutic support.
-As I read, I marvelled at how page after page detailed concerns of our present day society- the unbearable loneliness; the dread of and, paradoxically, the search for personal meaning and freedom; the courage a person needs to be able to mature into their fullest potential; the quality of mind to see truth and act in alignment with the knowledge; and the willingness to contend with the apprehension that one’s existence as one knows oneself were under threat.
+As I read, I marvelled at how page after page detailed concerns of our present day society- the unbearable loneliness; the dread of and, paradoxically, the search for personal meaning and freedom; the courage a person needs to be able to mature into their fullest potential; the quality of mind needed to see truth and act in alignment with the knowledge; and the willingness to contend with the apprehension that one’s existence as one knows oneself were under threat.
 These are all existential anxieties, they relate to deep and persistent concerns around being (existing), or not-being (not-existing).
 And they are universal.

-To be human is to seek meaning for our existence and as May agrees, this meaning must be created by the individual for him or her self, it cannot be simply given.
-It must be self determined, grown into.
-In ways that are personal to each of us, to be human is to try to navigate our way through life with good reason and a coherent storyline that allows for self belief and hope.
-But if we are anything like mid-century American society, if we are living life in a defended way, we may develop a superficial optimism that functions as a denial or dissociation from the tragic.
-It is protective, but it stifles growth.
-Instead of contemplating the terrible we encounter in its fullness, we distance it psychologically; this is because our brushes with the dreadful reveal our limits, our vulnerabilities and reveals our illusions of control.
 The counter position to this defended-ness is courage.
-When we authentically contact our feelings about the tragic in life that is all around us, we stand a chance to tend to the inner soil of our hearts where a seed of genuine hope can sprout and grow.
-The beginnings of expectation for a better day must be buried deep within, in grows in awareness of the darkness outside us and in the deep places of our inner person where light fails to reach.
+When we authentically contact our feelings about the tragic in life that is all around, we nurture the inner soil of our hearts where a seed of genuine hope can sprout and grow.
+The beginnings of expectation for a better day must be buried deep within, not dropped superficially on the top soil.
+Hope grows in direct awareness of the darkness outside and in knowledge of the deep places of our inner person where light fails to reach.
 This place within is damp and earthy, it is hidden from the world.
 The seed of a dream of something better emerges from knowledge of the depths within and against logic, must be broken open to begin to sprout and grow towards the light.
 It cannot remain protected, Mother Nature insists on this.
-So the growth, the inner hope that motivates us up and towards maturity is rooted in our capacity to face with wholeheartedness our knowledge of the tragic.
-As May wrote back in 1953, without grasping the inevitable losses of life, acknowledging the perilous state of our wellbeing, our optimism is nothing but a pleasant but shallow sunbeam in the imagination and it will function as something akin to a wishbone, not a backbone to hold us upright.
+So the inner growth of hope that motivates us up and towards maturity is rooted in our capacity to face with wholeheartedness our knowledge of the tragic.
+As May wrote over 70 years ago: without grasping the inevitable losses of life, acknowledging the perilous state of our wellbeing, our optimism is nothing but a pleasant but shallow sunbeam in the imagination and it will function as something akin to a wishbone, not a backbone to hold us upright.

 May, R. (1953).
 Man’s search for himself.
 Norton.